gacetta/notes/authentication.md

 ## Hash functions
 - pure functions.  will always produce same output for a given input
 - one-way.
-There is no inverse function to go from the has back to the plain cleartext password.
+There is no inverse function to go from the hash back to the plain cleartext password.
 - they are slow.
 This is an advantage for security.

 The only way to determine the stored hashed password is to hash a candidate password and see if it matches.
 This is how you would verify login.